Goal: the object of a person’s ambition or effort

 Day one, means we begin the road to fat loss.
 Losing fat can be tough, but thankfully many of us were gifted the tools of success during the holidays: a new gym membership, a yoga mat, some dumbbells, or even a fancy elliptical machine that is currently… still in the box, waiting to be assembled.
 And while our ambitions are at an all time high, they’ll soon fall if we’re not properly equipped.
 Not just with tools but the RIGHT tools for success.

-Losing fat is like a marathon.
-We’re all on the start line right now.
+We’re all on the start line right.
 We know the finish line, but our nerves are on high alert.
 If we don’t pace ourselves, we’ll give up and fail.
 Trust me, I know this all too well.
 At the start line of every marathon, my training partner Tony and I, always had a plan.
 I would repeat this plan over and over again.

 “Remember Robert, take it easy in the beginning, get a rhythm, and then set your pace.
 You got this!”